Homeless on the Streets of Bakersfield: On the Move

 Poverty kills more people every year than any other cause and contributes to even more deaths.
 Why doesn't anybody care?

-Learn some of the most common stereotypes, myths, and misconceptions about homeless people in America.
-Weigh in with your opinions in the comments.
+Explore the most common stereotypes, myths, and misconceptions about homeless people in America.